 The vast majority of shooters will never take the time to consider any of the realities we just considered.
 Most are stuck at the Kindergarten level of training or lack thereof.
 Also, and this is a pretty big also, the vast majority of handgun shooters do so in good light conditions under zero stress.
 These folks cannot see any problem with the 3 dot system.
 After all, they have ample light and ample time to line up their dots and make the shot.

 Even those who claim to have purchased a gun for concealed carry or home defense will almost never use it in a scenario that would mimic the reality of a genuine life and death gunfight.
 My previous argument falls on deaf ears.

 So, where does that leave handgun manufacturers and sight makers?
 Well, it is not their job to train and educate the consumer, it is they job to sell products.
 If the consumer is craving 3 dot sights because that is what they think they should have, why should the gear makers change that?

 What we have is an endless perpetual cycle.
 The consumer says “Three dot sights must be the best choice because that is what Glock (or SIG, S&W, Springfield, etc) are putting on their guns.”
 Gun makers keep putting them on the guns because that is what the customer says they want.

 As thus, here I sit, having learned how to properly use a fighting pistol 31 years ago and understanding the science of sight and human vision, pondering whether or not to simply throw my hands in the air and say “Screw it, buy 3 dots sights, I don’t give a damn.”

 There is a new company called Night Fision that is making Tritium handgun sights.
-Perhaps they have better luck than I educating the masses and bridging the gap between what people think they want and what they need.
-Time will tell.Leave a Comment
+Perhaps they will have better luckeducating the masses than I. Time will tell.Leave a Comment